Want in on a little secret?

 I’ve been hoarding Kindle books and seldom getting around to all of them because I’ve only got the same 24 hours in a day as everybody else does.

 So, the solution has been to listen to audiobooks while doing other things.

-Finally one day I noticed something after I had cancelled my membership for a little while.
+Finally one day years later I noticed something after I had canceled my membership temporarily:

-This Whispersync trick that you don’t need a membership for…
+This Whispersync benefit that you don’t need a membership for…

 When you’re on a book’s page on Amazon, especially the Kindle version, look for this image above the price:

-On titles that are on Whispersync for voice, there will be a notification if that title is one of the ones in this program, letting you know the money you could save.
+On titles that are included in Whispersync for Voice, there will be a notification if that title is one of the ones in this program, letting you know the money you could save.

-One day recently while in Audible, I saw a notification that a book on my Wishlist was actually on sale for only $3.99 because I already had the Kindle version, which, after double checking, was a book I had gotten for free one day!
+One day recently while on the Audible website, I saw a notification that a book on my Wishlist was actually on sale for only $3.99 because I already had the Kindle version, which, after double-checking, was a book I had gotten for free one day!